Sci-Fi Films of the 1940s

 Everybody lights up on going into the bar, and at camp.

-A scientific explanation is provided: the aviator believes the island is the tip of a continent.
-This is contrasted to volcanic islands and atolls, which come and go quickly.
-They don’t go into any detail, but clearly somebody had wondered how ancient creatures would remain isolated like that.
+The script provides a scientific explanation: the aviator believes the island is the tip of a continent.
+It contrasts this to volcanic islands and atolls, which come and go quickly.
+It does’t go into any detail, but clearly somebody had wondered how ancient creatures would remain isolated like that.

 The paleontologist’s rich fiancée will finance the venture.
 She’s a smart, sultry, skinny redhead who is often the voice of reason, as well as the object of strife among the men.